AaqibCogni/Hello-world/README.md

 # Hello-world

-I love lernig new things in technology and attaining expertise on the ones i have learnt.
+I love learning new things in technology and attaining expertise on the ones i have learnt.
 I want to be the best in my field.